system76/docs/content/login-from-live-disk.md

 |:--------------------------------------------------:|:-------------------------------------------------:|
 | ```sudo cryptsetup luksOpen /dev/sda3 cryptdata```       | ```sudo cryptsetup luksOpen /dev/nvme0n1p3 cryptdata``` |

+>**Note:** You will see "Enter passphrase for /dev/nvme0n1p3 (or the name of your exact drive):" - Enter your encryption password here.
+You will "enter this blind," i.e. you won't see the characters typed out.
+Then press Enter.

 ```bash
 sudo lvscan
 sudo vgchange -ay